-If equipped, the three (3) underwater lights are located on the transom just below the surface of the water.
+If equipped, the three underwater lights are located on the transom just below the surface of the water.
 When lit, the lights illuminate the water in a translucent blue glow which enhances the after dark experience of being on the water and in addition may on occasion attract a myriad of marine life.

-The underwater lights are powered by the ACC 1 switch on the helm switch panel (see fig. 2.17.1).
-The lights are protected by the ACC 1 breaker on the battery switch panel located inboard on the bait prep station (See Figure 2.12.1).
+The underwater lights are powered by the ACC 1 switch on the helm switch panel.
+The lights are protected by the ACC 1 breaker on the battery switch panel located on the prep station by the walkway.